agorf/feed2email/README.md

 If you want to receive a specific entry from a newly added feed, edit the feed's history file with `feed2email history` and remove the entry.
-Then issue `feed2email fetch` on the feed to clear its fetch cache.
-Next time `feed2email process` is run, the entry will be treated as new and will be processed (sent as email).
+Then issue `feed2email fetch` to clear the feed's fetch cache.
+Next time `feed2email process` runs, the entry will be treated as new and will be processed.

 ### Getting help